thesheps/thesheps.github.io/_posts/2021-06-24-lets-build-a-thing-part-three.markdown

 </div>
 ```

-Why double-moustaches?
+Why doubly-moustachiod?
 Because there may be legitimate reasons why consumers of my lovely library
 want to wrap pieces of text in single moustaches.
 Let's not cause them a headache!
 So it looks
 like there's another simple piece of functionality here that we can drive out in a couple of other
 tests!
 Let's do that thing: